How to Help a Shy Child Participate in School? – Learn Good Parenting skills in 2021

 During class assignments or activities group them strategically by yourself, because if you give this possibility, timid students will be isolated while more extroverted form groups on their own.
 Encourage collaboration and match it with those you think can boost the development of their best qualities.

-Conclusion about How to Help a Shy Child Participate in School
+Conclusion about Helping a Shy Child Participate in School

 To summarize, this guide helps you to learn how to make your shy child confident.
-You have to encourage a shy child to be himself, that is, it is not about “changing personality,” but about gaining communication and relationship skills with other people and believing in oneself.
+You have to encourage a shy child to be himself, and tell him that its not about changing yourself or personality but to gain more communication skills with others and believing in yourself.
 It’s okay for children to try different ways of relating or conversing that other people use, but they must do and say what best fits their style.